3 Easy Urban Hikes in Denver

 The Confluence Loop.
 A great hike for locals wanting to show off Denver, this hike starts at REI at Confluence Park.
 You’ll walk along the Platte River toward Mile High Stadium, cross the million-dollar bridge, then enjoy the swoosh of Elitch’s roller coasters.
 Pass the City of Denver’s Centennial Garden, then you’ll take a right and amble along Cherry Creek.

-Along Cherry Creek, you can see where Denver and Auraria were founded while enjoying some great urban art.
-The walk continues along the Platte River to Denver’s Skatepark, which is continually ranked in the top 10 free skate parks in the world.
-If you’re ambitious, you can extend this three miles walk over the Millennial Bridge and drop into Union Station for lunch.
+You can see where Denver and Auraria were founded along Cherry Creek while enjoying some great urban art.
+The walk continues along the Platte River to Denver’s Skatepark, which is continually ranked as one of the world’s top 10 free skate parks.
+If you’re ambitious, you can extend this three-mile walk over the Millennial Bridge and drop into Union Station for lunch.

 Of all the gear I love, Patagonia tops the pile.
 FREE Shipping at Patagonia.com on all orders of $75 or more!